 I know some moms who take off Wednesday as a middle of the week break.

-Finding a Curriculum that Has a 4-Day Option
+Finding a Curriculum that Has a 4 Day Homeschool Schedule Option

 Finding a curriculum with a 4-day option is a great way to implement a 4-day schedule.
 My Father’s World, Heart of Dakota, and Sassafras Science Adventures are a few that we have used that go along perfectly with a 4-day schedule.
 Also, A Gentle Feast and The Good and the Beautiful can be used with 4-day schedules.